codezero-be/laravel-translator/README.md

 # Laravel Translator

-#### Import, manage and export Laravel's language files in the database.
+#### Manage translation files in a Laravel project.

 This package is in development.

+Not intended to be used just yet :)

 ## License